Locus of Control Worksheet

 Why does locus of control matter?

 Locus of control is linked to attitudes, behaviors, and overall well-being.
 Internals tend to be more proactive, confident, and achievement-oriented, while externals may experience stress and feelings of helplessness.
-Understanding your locus of control can aid personal development and self-awareness.
+Understanding one's locus of control can aid personal development and self-awareness.

 Join 10,000+ teams using Carepatron to be more productive